Concept Testing / Validation

 - Standard statistical analysis.

-- Includes a presentation ready PowerPoint style report in PDF format.
+- Includes a presentation ready PowerPoint report.
 Your report will include a methodology section; graphs; tables with significant difference calculations to identify areas of interest; written interpretation and key takeout slides to clarify research findings.
 You will also be provided with the verbatim responses given by respondents to open-ended questions on a supplementary spreadsheet.

 - Timeline: approximately 7 to 15 working days post approval of the final questionnaire.